ParallelUniverseProgrammer/MovieBot/README.md

 git clone <repository-url>
 cd MovieBot

-# Create environment file
+# Create an environment file (.env) — see "Configuration" below for keys
-cp .env.example .env
 # Edit .env with your API keys

 # Build and run